Julie Huls, Founder/CEO

 Brandi Harrison, Creative Director

-Brandi’s 15-year career in communications spans broadcast journalism, design instruction and today, as principal of TypeJar Studio, LLC, which serves small to medium-sized clients with branding, design and marketing services.
+Brandi’s 15-year career in communications spans broadcast journalism, design instruction and today, as creative director and principal of TypeJar Studio, LLC, which serves small to medium-sized clients with branding, design and marketing services.